 Brown added that the MIES team concept might be continued, using Ferris/Gamma Iota Sigma students on an annual, or biennial basis, as an opportunity to explore new areas related to the risk and insurance industry, and identify any noteworthy trends, based on responses.
 The full report may be found online.

 PHOTO CAPTION: A group of Ferris State University students in Risk Management and Insurance, as well as Actuarial Science recently completed a survey assessing employment prospects in Michigan's insurance industry.
-This work is a collaborative effort for programs in the university's College of Business, and the College of Arts and Sciences, respectively.
+This work is a collaborative effort for programs in the university's College of Business, and the College of Arts, Sciences and Education, respectively.